skipyas0/prompt_optimization/README.md

 # Prompt optimalization
-This repository constains code for bachelor's thesis on the topic of LLM prompt optimalization.
+This repository constains code for my bachelor's thesis on the topic of LLM prompt optimalization.
 The main focus is on optimalization through evolutionary algorithms.

 ## Usage